Local Lyapunov analysis via micro-ensembles: finite-time Lyapunov exponent estimation and KNN-based predictive comparison in complex-valued BAM neural networks: Data-Driven Local Instability Analysis: Micro-Ensembles and kNN Proxies

 \section{Data-Driven Local Instability Analysis: Micro-Ensembles and kNN Proxies}

-In nonlinear fractional-order systems, especially those with complex-valued states, computing Lyapunov exponents through variational equations is often impractical because the Jacobian is difficult to evaluate accurately along the trajectory.
+This combined approach enables a multi-scale characterization of system dynamics, where global synchronization is ensured analytically, and local instability patterns are captured empirically.\\ The analytical condition \(P > 0\) established in Theorem~3.2 guarantees global Mittag--Leffler synchronization, which implies asymptotic decay of the synchronization error.
+However, this sufficient condition does not explicitly characterize transient or local instability along system trajectories.
+To address this limitation, the finite-time Lyapunov exponent (FTLE) and kNN-based prediction-error proxies are introduced as data-driven diagnostics.
+These quantities capture short-horizon divergence and local predictability, thereby providing a trajectory-level complement to the global stability guarantee ensured by \(P > 0\).\\ In nonlinear fractional-order systems, especially those with complex-valued states, computing Lyapunov exponents through variational equations is often impractical because the Jacobian is difficult to evaluate accurately along the trajectory.
 To address this, the micro-ensemble technique generates several nearby trajectories by applying small perturbations to the reference state.
 By tracking the short-term growth of distances within this ensemble, we obtain a purely data-driven estimate of the local finite-time Lyapunov exponent (FTLE) without requiring any analytical linearization.
 This approach provides a high-resolution characterization of local instability and allows us to quantify synchronization behavior more reliably within the fractional-order BAM neural network.